 Distance: 394 miles

-A day trip to Mount Rainier National Park is one of those classic Washington State scenic drives thanks to the scenic byway en route.
+A day trip to Mount Rainier National Park is one of those classic Washington State scenic drives, thanks to the scenic byway en route.
+I go here multiple times a year during the summer and never get sick of these views.
 From Seattle, travel south through Tacoma on your way to Mary’s Corner, which marks the beginning of the White Pass Scenic Byway.